realBjornRoden/cognition/README.md

 |vision.googleapis.com                                 |Cloud Vision API|

 * Enable the specific API with `gcloud services enable <API>`
-   * NB. <i>Error message if the specific API service is not enabled when requesting</i>
+   * <i>NB.
+Error message if the specific API service is not enabled when requesting</i>
    ```
    {
      "error": {